-Travel agents seek EU antitrust probe into Lufthansa surcharges
+Travel agents seek EU antitrust probe into Lufthansa pricing

-BRUSSELS (Reuters) - A travel lobby group, whose members include Amadeus (AMA.MC) and booking.com, on Wednesday urged EU antitrust regulators to investigate Lufthansa’s (LHAG.DE) surcharges and other allegedly discriminatory measures against travel agents.
+BRUSSELS (Reuters) - A group whose members include Amadeus (AMA.MC) and Expedia (EXPE.O), stepped up their fight against German airline Lufthansa (LHAG.DE) on Wednesday, urging EU regulators to investigate booking fees it levies on travel agents.

 In its complaint to the European Commission’s antitrust watchdog, the European Technology and Travel Services Association (ETTSA) alleged that Lufthansa’s fees have cost consumers using independent distribution channels more than 1 billion euros ($1.1 billion) since 2015.